destruc7i0n/shulker/README.md

     "WEBHOOK_URL": "DISCORD_WEBHOOK_URL_HERE", /* Be sure to create a webhook in the channel settings and place it here! */ "DISCORD_TOKEN": "<12345>", /* Discord bot token.
 [Click here](https://discordapp.com/developers/applications/me) to create you application and add a bot to it. */
     "DISCORD_CHANNEL_ID": "<channel>", /* Discord channel ID for for the discord bot.
 Enable developer mode in your Discord client, then right click channel and select "Copy ID". */
+    "DISCORD_CHANNEL_NAME": "#<channel name>" /* The Discord channel name.
+It is recommended to use the ID if the bot is in multiple servers.
+The ID will take precedence. */
     "DISCORD_MESSAGE_TEMPLATE": "`%username%`:%message%", /* Message template to display in Discord */

     "MINECRAFT_SERVER_RCON_IP": "127.0.0.1", /* Minecraft server IP (make sure you have enabled rcon) */